Hayesville, North Carolina: Education

 The schools serve about 1,200 students total.

-Higher education is offered nearby at Tri-County Community College,.
-Young Harris College, and Western Carolina University.
+Higher education is offered nearby at Tri-County Community College, Young Harris College, and Western Carolina University.
+As of 2023, approximately 19 percent of Hayesville residents have a bachelor's degree or higher, compared to 37 percent of residents statewide.

 The oldest and largest folk school in the United States, the John C. Campbell Folk School, is located in Brasstown, an unincorporated community that exists partly in Cherokee County and partly in Clay County.
 The school focuses on creative folk arts for all ages and offers community dance and concert entertainment.

+Healthcare

+Hayesville and all of Clay County is served by the 57-bed Erlanger Western Carolina Hospital in nearby Peachtree and Chatuge Regional Hospital across the Georgia state line in Hiawassee.

+As of 2023, approximately 19 percent of Hayesville residents have disabilities, compared to 14 percent of residents statewide.
+About 17 percent of Hayesville residents do not have health insurance, compared to 9 percent statewide.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.4 sqmi, all land.
+Hayesville is located 3.9 mi from the U.S. state of Georgia and 2.4 mi from Chatuge Lake.
 The Hiwassee River flows along the outskirts of Hayesville.
+In 2026, TVA released a map showing that approximately 200 structures around Hayesville would be flooded in the event that Chatuge Dam failed.

 Climate

 According to the Köppen climate classification, Hayesville has a humid subtropical climate, with cool winters and hot summers.